kiali/kiali.io/content/en/docs/Features/ambient.md

 ![Waypoint traces](/images/documentation/features/ambient/waypoint-traces.png)

-For the waypoint proxies, it is also possible to see the Envoy tab:
+For waypoint proxies, it is also possible to see the Envoy tab:

 ![Waypoint Envoy](/images/documentation/features/ambient/waypoint-envoy.png)